Accept payments with Trustly Pay

 Transaction StatusError CodeDescriptionAction

-FailedSW057 / 326Expired split tokenSee Maintain authorizations.
+FailedSW057 / 326Expired tokenSee Maintain authorizations.

 FailedSW056 / 330Invalid accountRemove the bank account from the user's profile.
 Prompt the user to add a new payment method.